Email FacebookTwitterMenu burgerClose thin

 What Is a Dependent Care FSA?

-A dependent care FSA is an employer-sponsored account you can deposit pre-tax dollars from your paycheck into to pay for dependent care expenses.
+A Dependent Care FSA is an employer-sponsored account into which you can deposit pre-tax dollars from your paycheck to cover dependent care expenses.
 Generally, care expenses for children under age 13 and minors or adults unable to care for themselves qualify for this account.

-Like contributions to a 401(k) or healthcare FSA, dollars go into your dependent care FSA before taxes, lowering your taxable income.
-In addition, the federal government limits these contributions to $5,000 per year for joint and individual filers and $2,500 for those married filing separately.
-Although these amounts temporarily changed in March 2021, the government reinstated the limits going into the 2022-2023 tax year.
+Like contributions to a 401(k) or healthcare FSA, money goes into your Dependent Care FSA before taxes, lowering your taxable income.
+As of 2026, the federal government limits contributions to $7,500 per household or $3,750 per individual, including those married filing separately.

 Benefits of Dependent Care FSA